Repair a Leaking Roof Stanton, NJ

 How to do Metal Roofing

-Start working on the sides of the roof with the metal trim to cover its edges as well as the roof ridge which must be bent over to totally cover it.
+Start working on the sides of the roof with the metal trim to cover its edges as well as the roof ridge which must be bent over to fully cover it.
 Usage 1/4 inch metal wood screws for the metal trim.

-The next couple of steps on how to do metal roofing will deal more with the metal sheets.
+The next few actions on how to do metal roof will deal more with the metal sheets.
 Screw the metal roofing system into the wood slats with the use of 1/4 inch metal wood screws every 2 feet on both sides.
-Usage 1/4 inch metal wood screws for the metal trim.
+Use 1/4 inch metal wood screws for the metal trim.

 Roof Leak Repair near Stanton, New Jersey 08885